Clubs to visit this summer – South East NSW & ACT

 Girt by sea, this time of year sees many Australians flock to the endless coastline we have on offer, but what we also possess in spades are countless picturesque and welcoming bowls venues.

-With the weather warmer, days longer and beers crisper, we’ve hand-picked clubs across Australia that you must visit this summer.
+With the weather warmer, days longer and drinks crisper, we’ve hand-picked (with the help of our Regional Bowls Managers) clubs across Australia that you should visit this summer.

 Kicking us off is the South East NSW & ACT region.